thundergolfer/thundergolfer.github.io/_drafts/2017-07-07-a-foundational-result-in-machine-learning.md

 ....Wait what?
 Foundational?
 Was this in the Coursera Course?!

 This short passage comes from [*Capacity and Trainability in Recurrent Neural Networks*](https://arxiv.org/pdf/1611.09913.pdf), a paper exploring empirically the nature of Recurrent Neural Networks.
-Their exploration extends much earlier work done to study simple single-layer perceptron networks, and it is from that decades old work that this "foundation result" comes.
+Their exploration extends much earlier work done to study simple single-layer perceptron networks, and it is from that decades old work that this "foundational result" comes.

 So, I found this passage quite dense when I first read it.
 The following questions featured immediately and prominently: